Kurt Schuschnigg: Political career

 Schuschnigg first joined the right-wing Christian Social Party and in 1927 was elected to the Nationalrat, then the youngest parliamentary deputy.
 Suspicious of the paramilitary Heimwehr organisation, he established the Catholic Ostmärkische Sturmscharen forces in 1930.

 On 29 January 1932, the Christian Social chancellor Karl Buresch appointed Schuschnigg Minister of Justice, an office he retained in the cabinet of Buresch's successor Engelbert Dollfuss, and he also served as Minister of Education from 24 May 1933.
 As justice minister, he openly discussed the abolition of the parliamentary system and restored the death penalty.
 In March 1933, he and Chancellor Dollfuss took the occasion to dissolve the National Council parliament.
-After the socialist February Uprising of 1934, he pressed for the execution of several insurgents, earning him the reputation of an "assassin of the workers".
-He would later call his orders a "faux pas".
+After the socialist February Uprising of 1934, he had eight insurgents immediately executed, earning him the reputation of an "assassin of the workers".
+The executions have since been referred to as a vengeful act of judicial murder.
+Schuschnigg himself later called his orders a "faux pas".

 On 1 May 1934, Dollfuss had erected the authoritarian Federal State of Austria.
 After Dollfuss was assassinated by the Nazi Otto Planetta during the July Putsch, Schuschnigg on 29 July was appointed Austrian chancellor.
 Like Dollfuss, Schuschnigg ruled mostly by decree.
-Although his rule was milder than that of Dollfuss, his Austrofascist policies were not much different from the policies of his predecessor.
+Although his rule was milder than that of Dollfuss, his policies were not much different from the policies of his predecessor.
 He had to manage the economy of a near-bankrupt state and to maintain law and order in a country which was forbidden, by the terms of the 1919 Treaty of Saint-Germain, to maintain an army in excess of 30,000 men.
-At the same time, had also to cope with armed paramilitary forces in Austria, which owed their allegiance not to the state but to various rival political parties.
+At the same time, he had to also cope with armed paramilitary forces in Austria, which owed their allegiance not to the state but to various rival political parties.
 He also had to be mindful of the growing strength of the Austrian Nazis, who supported Adolf Hitler's ambitions to absorb Austria into Nazi Germany.
 His overriding political concern was to preserve Austria's independence within the borders imposed on it by the terms of the Treaty of Saint-Germain, which ultimately failed.